Forging asset efficiency

 Rizhao got a large return on its investment.
 Unplanned downtime went from 911 minutes per month in 2007 to 77 minutes per month in 2011.
-Spare parts cost per tonne of product was reduced by 48 percent.
-“The reason we can achieve such marvellous results is that we work and innovate together with the customer,” says Dong.
+Spare parts cost per ton of product was reduced by 48 percent.
+“The reason we can achieve such marvelous results is that we work and innovate together with the customer,” says Dong.
 “Without the customer’s contribution, of course, we cannot achieve this.”

 Rizhao has renewed the contract for another two years and is replicating the H-beam rolling mill success to other areas of the plant.
 For example, SKF is now working on original machine designs with Rizhao and helping to transfer the knowledge gained from the IMS project into setting up a brand new production line.

 Dong sees the achievements of the project as just the beginning.
 “We gradually replicate this success to other customers and other segments, such as power generation,” he says.
 “So we have several successful cases resulting from this replication.”